 Psychological or emotional abuse in the nursing home can include intimidation, humiliation, and excessive blaming or scapegoating.
 Abusive nursing home caregivers may also actively ignore nursing home residents, isolate them from others, or purposefully irritate or bother them in some way.
 Your elderly loved ones should be taken seriously by their caregivers, and not teased.

 Take special care to observe elders’ financial accounts.
 Elderly people in nursing homes are often the target of scams.
-Some scams may tell the elder that they have won a prize, but must pay money to receive it.
+Some scams may tell the elder that they have won a prize but must pay money to receive it.
 Phony charities are another example to which senior citizens in nursing homes are particularly vulnerable; as is investment fraud.

 The bodily needs of nursing home residents must be attended to in a timely, appropriate manner.
 Take seriously any evidence of prolonged exposure to unclean clothing or bedding.
-Residents in nursing homes need nutritious food, and enough of it.
+Residents in nursing homes need nutritious food and enough of it.
 They should have access to fresh air and appropriate exercise for their condition.
 Nursing home residents should expect professional, prompt attention to their physical needs.

-Nursing home residents have a right to expect fair and appropriate supervision of their neighbors.
+Nursing home residents have a right to expect fair and appropriate supervision from their neighbors.
 If your loved one often complains about the actions of a fellow resident, take the complaints seriously.
 Follow up with nursing home staff.
-Try to bring your own observations to the nursing home staff as well.
+Try to bring your observations to the nursing home staff as well.

 If you live in Tucson, Arizona, know that the Tucson Police Department is part of a state and local coalition working together as the Elder Abuse Task Force.
-Statewide, the Arizona Attorney General’s office has made the protection of seniors a top priority, and has formed the Taskforce Against Senior Abuse.
+Statewide, the Arizona Attorney General’s office has made the protection of seniors a top priority and has formed the Taskforce Against Senior Abuse.